 Consider preparing your mind as you prepare our homes for the fall-to-winter shift.
 Regularly scheduling time for vigorous activities may help people feel better physically and psychologically.

-It's usually preferable to prepare yourself for the winter season by starting in the fall season - going on pleasurable activities, forming friend group discussions and excursions, taking pleasure in hobbies, and participating in clubs or volunteer work.
+It's usually preferable to prepare for the winter by starting in the fall season - going on pleasurable activities, forming friend group discussions and excursions, taking pleasure in hobbies, and participating in clubs or volunteer work.

 It's much easier to get back into things before they start feeling the winter blues than trying to break out of them after they've already begun.